 What is the effect for my organization if I have reports outstanding for another CDFI Fund program award (e.g. CDFI Program’s Financial Assistance award) at the time of the deadline for the current NMTC Allocation Application or if there is a record of late reporting on such other awards?
-Will this affect the eligibility or scoring of our NMTC Application?
+Will this affect the eligibility or scoring of our NMTC Allocation Application?

-In the case of an Applicant, or Affiliates, that have previously received an award or allocation from the CDFI Fund through any CDFI Fund program, the CDFI Fund will deduct (up to 5) points for the Applicant’s (or its Affiliate’s) failure to meet the reporting deadlines set forth in any assistance, award or Allocation Agreement(s) with the CDFI Fund during the period from June 22, 2017 to the Application deadline in this NOAA (June 28, 2018).
+In the case of an Applicant, or Affiliates, that have previously received an award or allocation from the CDFI Fund through any CDFI Fund program, the CDFI Fund will deduct (up to 5) points for the Applicant’s (or its Affiliate’s) failure to meet the reporting deadlines set forth in any assistance, award or Allocation Agreement(s) with the CDFI Fund during the period from June 28, 2018 to the Allocation Application deadline in the NOAA (October 28, 2019).

 If my organization intends to transfer all or part of an NMTC Allocation to one or more Subsidiaries, do the Subsidiaries need to be established and certified as CDEs prior to submission of the Allocation Application?

-No. An Applicant will not be required to form and secure CDE certification for anticipated Subsidiary entities prior to the submission of its Allocation Application.
+No. An Applicant will not be required to form and obtain CDE certification for anticipated Subsidiary entities prior to the submission of its Allocation Application.
 However, once selected for an NMTC Allocation, the Allocatee will not be permitted to transfer any of its NMTC Allocation to Subsidiaries unless those Subsidiaries have been: (a) certified as CDEs by the CDFI Fund; and (b) enjoined by name in the Allocatee’s Allocation Agreement as Subsidiary Allocatees.
 Such Subsidiaries must either be signatories to the Allocation Agreement at the time of closing or added to the Allocation Agreement via amendment after the initial closing.
 Allocatees must submit such request for amendments as an AMIS Service Request for approval and processing.
-In the Service Request form, select “NMTC- Amendment” for the Type.
-Upon review, the CDFI Fund may, in its sole discretion, amend the Allocatee’s Allocation Agreement to add Subsidiary entities that were not yet formed and/or certified as CDEs at the time of the Allocatee’s receipt of an NMTC Allocation.

 Can a non-profit entity apply for an NMTC Allocation?

 Yes.
-A non-profit CDE may apply for an NMTC Allocation with the intention of transferring the Allocation to one or more for-profit Subsidiary CDEs.
+A non-profit CDE may apply for an NMTC Allocation with the intention of transferring the Allocation to one or more for-profit Subsidiary Allocatees.
 Only a for-profit CDE may offer NMTCs to investors because the investors must purchase stock or capital interests in the CDE.
+If a non-profit CDE is selected for an Allocation, at least one for-profit Subsidiary must be enjoined to the Allocation Agreement.
 The for-profit Subsidiaries do not have to be formed at the time that the non-profit CDE applies for an NMTC Allocation.
-However, at least one for-profit Subsidiary transferee:

-(i) should submit a CDE Certification Application to the CDFI Fund within 60 days after the non-profit CDE receives a Notice of Allocation from the CDFI Fund; and (ii) must be certified as a CDE prior to the CDFI Fund entering into an Allocation Agreement with the non-profit CDE and that Subsidiary transferee.
-The NMTC Allocation transfer must be pre-approved by the CDFI Fund, and will be a condition of the Allocation Agreement.
+However, the non-profit CDE must submit a CDE Certification Application to the CDFI Fund for at least one for-profit Subsidiary within 60 days of receiving notification from the CDFI Fund of its NMTC Allocation award.
+Such Subsidiary must be certified as a CDE prior to being enjoined to the Allocatee’s Allocation Agreement with the CDFI Fund.
+The transfer of the NMTC Allocation from the Non-profit Allocatee to one or more for-profit Subsidiary Allocatees must be pre-approved by the CDFI Fund, and will be a condition of the Allocation Agreement.

-Can a Subsidiary CDE apply for an NMTC Allocation in the Application Round?
+Can a Subsidiary Allocatee apply for an NMTC Allocation in the Allocation Round?

-No. Any organization that wishes to apply for an NMTC Allocation cannot be a certified Subsidiary CDE to a certified Applicant CDE (e.g. on an Allocation Agreement, through a CDE Certification).
+No. An organization that is certified as a Subsidiary Allocatee to a certified CDE is not eligible to apply for an NMTC Allocation.

-What happens if an Applicant fails to accurately respond to a question in the Application Assurances and Certifications and/or submit the required written explanation?
+What happens if an Applicant fails to respond accurately to a question in the Allocation Application Assurances and Certifications and/or fails to submit the required written explanation?